bradarnst/newcv/src/partials/_experience.md

 ###### Enterprise Blueprints &mdash; London, UK | Apr 2016 - Sep 2018

-As **Consulting Principal Architect**.
-Enterprise Blueprints (EB) provides Strategic and Architectural IT Consultation, primarily for financial organisations.
+As **Consulting Principal Architect** delivered strategic and architectural IT consultation as a Consulting Principal Architect, primarily for financial organizations, by developing comprehensive IT roadmaps, performing architectural assessments, and implementing innovative solutions that enhanced system integration and business alignment.

 #### Lead Enterprise Architect